mozilla/FoxPuppet/docs/user_guide.rst

 ==========

 FoxPuppet is a library for automating user interactions in Firefox using Selenium.
-This section give some example use cases of FoxPuppet.
+This section gives some example use-cases of FoxPuppet.

 Example
 -------